 Activities for Bored Kids

-Are you kids constantly telling you that they’re bored and have nothing to do?
+Are your kids constantly telling you that they’re bored and have nothing to do?
 It can be a struggle for any parent to find ways to keep their children entertained, whether it’s just a weekend, or the longer school holiday breaks.

 But with a little planning on your behalf, there are ways that you can keep kids busy and having fun on a low budget.
 Here are some ideas to suggest the next time you hear the phrase “I’m bored”.